Who We Serve

 One of the advantages of having a property on the National Register is that you may be able to get tax credits for rehabiltiation work.
 The first step, before any work begins on the property, is to contact the Arkansas Historic Preservaton Program for more information on the historic tax credit process.

 If a property is on the National Register of Historic Places and purchasers are interested in getting historic preservation tax credits for rehabilitation work, it may be necessary to hire a historic tax credit consultant to help navigate the process and make decisions on appropriate changes to the property.
 If you are looking for a historic tax credit consultant, please call us at 501-371-0075 ext.
-4 to speak with QQA Executive Director Patricia Blick, or email patricia.blick@quapaw.com.
+4 to speak with QQA Executive Director, or email qqa@quapaw.com.

 Easements